6β-Hydroxycortisol

 6β-Hydroxycortisol is an endogenous steroid.
 In humans, it is a metabolite of cortisol produced by cytochrome p450-3A monooxygenases, mainly, 6β-hydroxysteroid dehydrogenase (CYP3A4).
 6β-hydroxycortisol is used as a biomarker of 6β-hydroxysteroid dehydrogenase (CYP3A4) activity.
 Drugs that induce CYP3A4 may accelerate cortisol clearance, by accelerating cortisol conversion to 6β-hydroxycortisol, and vice versa: drugs that inhibit CYP3A4 can slow down cortisol clearance, as they reduce the conversion of cortisol to 6β-hydroxycortisol.

 Biological role

-Although the exact role of 6β-hydroxycortisol in the human body is not fully understood, it is believed to play an important role in the metabolism and clearance of cortisol.
+Although the exact role of 6β-hydroxycortisol in the human body is not fully understood, it likely contributes to the metabolism and clearance of cortisol.

 6β-hydroxycortisol is a metabolite of cortisol: the enzyme 6β-hydroxysteroid dehydrogenase (CYP3A4) catalyzes the formation of 6β-hydroxycortisol from cortisol in the liver and other tissues; the resulting 6β-hydroxycortisol is excreted in urine.

 6β-hydroxycortisol levels may be affected by drugs that induce or inhibit CYP3A4, thereby affecting cortisol metabolism.